mhammell-laboratory/TElocal/README.rst

 *NOTE* TElocal relies on specially curated and indexed GTF files, which are not packaged with this software due to their size.
-Please go to `our website <http://hammelllab.labsites.cshl.edu/software#TEtranscripts>`_ for instructions to download the curated GTF files.
+Please go to `our website <http://hammelllab.labsites.cshl.edu/software#TEtranscripts>`_ for instructions to download the prebuilt curated indices.

 TElocal takes RNA-seq (and similar data) and annotates reads to both genes & transposable elements.